codacy-security/railsgoat/CONTRIBUTING.md

 * Review existing Pull Requests, and testing patches against real existing applications that use RailsGoat.

 Thanks again for your interest on contributing to the project!
+TEST

 :heart: